-A while in the past, one day I decided to do a street casting asking people with a tattoo, piercing or any other artistic marks to pop into the studio.
-When they were in front of my camera and the small team they really had no idea what to do and at first thought this would be a great way to get the best out of their time, however, realising that this was an inefficient and time-consuming process I decided that I would give each subject three minutes to be themselves in front of my camera.
-The three minutes consisted of a quickfire round of four questions and whilst they were answering I picked the best moments to capture these images.
+A while in the past, one day, I decided to do a street casting, asking people with tattoos, piercings, or any other artistic marks to pop into the studio.
+When they were in front of my camera and the small team, they really had no idea what to do and at first, thought this would be a great way to get the most out of their time; however, realising that this was an inefficient and time-consuming process, I decided that I would give each subject three minutes to be themselves in front of my camera.
+The three minutes consisted of a quickfire round of four questions, and while they were answering, I picked the best moments to capture these images.

-- Do you feel intimidated by the setup here and me today?
+- Do you feel intimidated by the setup here and with me today?

 - What would be the best outcome from this experience?

-So as a fashion photographer, I am normally more familiar with a team creating beauty and meaningful looks for brands wanting to elevate their products and market them out to the masses.
-Here was a person who was in complete control of their own marketing and presentation and was an absolute thrill for me to capture their presence with some one on one portrait images.
+So as a fashion photographer, I am normally more familiar with a team creating beauty and meaningful looks for brands wanting to elevate their products and market them to the masses.
+Here was a person who was in complete control of their own marketing and presentation and it was an absolute thrill for me to capture their presence with some one-on-one portrait images.
 Appearing a little nervous in front of my camera,

-I wanted these pictures which were now a personal project to stand the test of time whilst also standing alone as a fine portrait and best represention.
-More importantly, a perfectly relaxed subject happy in their own skin.
-I feel proud of this squence as one of my first real people personal project successes.
+I wanted these pictures, which were now a personal project, to stand the test of time while also standing alone as a fine portrait and the best representation.
+More importantly, a perfectly relaxed subject is happy in their own skin.
+I feel proud of this sequence as one of my first real-life personal project successes.

-A simply lit subject with Kino tube lighting and reflector and taken with my Nikon D800 and 24-70mm lens.
-The grade was aplied in lightroom with one of my grades, slightly cross-processed.
+A simply lit subject with Kino tube lighting and reflector, taken with my Nikon D800 and 24-70mm lens.
+The grade was applied in Lightroom with one of my grades, slightly cross-processed.